Research and Engagement

 Our faculty and students also embed themselves abroad to explore the effects that tourism, globalization, political change and other factors have on communities.

 Our faculty have made significant contributions to the breadth and depth of scholarship in their fields.
-Here are some of our signature articles — those that are indicative of our scholarship and our research interests.
+These publications are indicative of our scholarship and our research interests.

 Sarah Bowen